 Match up the centre of the bias binding to the central pennant.
 Position the pennant RIGHT side facing UP, onto the WRONG side of the binding, the top edge of the pennant should sit in the middle of the binding.
 Wrap the binding so that it covers the edge of the triangle on both sides (half of the binding will be seen from the front, half from the back).
 Position pins approximately 1/8″ (3mm) away from the edge of the binding.
 The pins should pin through the bias binding the same distance from the edge on the other side, this will produce a professional finish.

-Decide on the distance between the pennants, we are working with 3/4″ (2cm) in this example.
+Decide on the distance between the pennants, I am working with 3/4″ (2cm) in this example.
 However this is completely up to you and your bunting design.
 Measure from the top corner of the pennant in the binding to the top corner of the next pennant.
 Be sure to be consistent with the measuring to make sure that the bunting is spaced evenly.

 Continue pinning all of the pennants into the bias, work from either side of the central point.

 Once you arrive at the last pennant, fold the bias binding in half and continue pinning 1/8″ (3mm) away from the edge.
 The left over bias binding will be used to hang the bunting.
 Be sure that both sides of the binding meet together, or that the front is very slightly longer than the back.
 Most importantly you DO NOT want to see the back of the binding from the front.